learn-javascript-courses/rejection/README.md

 You gotta lose to win.

+Train yourself to:

+* Get a raise
+* Sell more
+* Develop more business
+* Negotiate better deals

 The game has one rule:

 **You must be rejected by a human being at least once per day.**